Taoism

 The Chinese character 'dao'

-The word dao has two main meanings: "way" and "method."
-The early Taoist texts are the first ones to use this word to mean the absolute principle that generates the "ten thousand things."
-The Dao is said to have no name and to be beyond definition or description: the word dao itself is used only because one "is forced" to refer to it.
-The Dao is unknowable, has no form, and is "constant" (i.e., it does not undergo change); it is "invisible, inaudible, and imperceptible," and it is "indistinct and vague" (huanghu).
-Yet the Dao contains an "essence" (jing) that is the seed of the world of multiplicity.
-Under this second aspect—which can be distinguished from the previous one only from the perspective of the relative world in which we live—the Dao is the "beginning" of the world, and its "mother."
+The word dao has two main meanings: "way, path" and "method."
+The early Taoist texts, however, are the first ones to use this word to mean the absolute principle that generates the "ten thousand things."
+The Dao actually has no name and is beyond definition or description: as the Daode jing says, the word dao itself is used only because one "is forced" to refer to it.
+The Dao is unknowable, has no form, and is "constant" (i.e., it does not undergo change); it is "invisible, inaudible, and imperceptible," and it is "vague and indistinct" (huanghu).
+However, it contains an "essence" (jing) that is the seed of the world of multiplicity.
+Under this second aspect — which can only be distinguished from the first one from the perspective of the relative world in which we live — the Dao is the "beginning" of the world, and its "mother."

 The Taoist Saint